JodyMurray/my-api/README.md

 ## **Testing**

-### **Validators**

-- All code passes through the built-in package, similar to PEP8 checker, and was continuously checked through out production of this API.

 ### **Unit Testing**
 #### **Posts List View testing:**
 - These tests were possible thanks to the guide of the Moments walkthrough.